Australia First Party: Saleam era

-Saleam has served two jail terms, one for property offences and fraud in 1984 and one for being an accessory before the fact in 1989 for his involvement in the shotgun attack on the home of African National Congress representative Eddie Funde.
+Prior to his election as leader of the party, Saleam served two jail terms; one for property offences and fraud in 1984, and the other for being an accessory before the fact in 1989 for his involvement in the shotgun attack on the home of Eddie Funde, an Australian representative of the African National Congress.

-In 2002, Jim Saleam ran as an AFP candidate for a seat on Marrickville council, New South Wales, claiming "to oppose Marrickville being a Refugee Welcome Zone".
-Later that year the party formed its youth wing, the Patriotic Youth League.
+In 2002, Saleam ran as an AFP candidate for a seat on Marrickville Council, in Sydney, claiming "to oppose Marrickville being a Refugee Welcome Zone".
+Later that year the party formed its youth wing, the Patriotic Youth League, subsequently called the Eureka Youth League.
+(Note: Not to be confused with the Eureka Youth League, the former (1923–1984) youth wing of the Communist Party of Australia.)
 AFP was deregistered by the AEC on 13 August 2004 for failing to nominate candidates at elections for four years.
 By 2007, Saleam had reestablished AFP, and in July 2009, Saleam claimed that the party had 500 members, and announced that he was registering its New South Wales branch, Australia First Party (NSW) Incorporated, with the AEC.
 The branch was registered by AEC on 13 June 2010, in time for the 2010 federal election.

 At the 2013 federal election, AFP was involved in Glenn Druery's Minor Party Alliance.
 Saleam stood in the seat of Cook on a platform to end refugee intakes, running against Scott Morrison, and received 617 votes, or 0.67% of the vote.

 On 14 July 2015, the AEC de-registered the AFP due to its failure to demonstrate the required 500 members.
 It was re-registered on 1 March 2016 as "Australia First Party (NSW) Incorporated".